 When people read “fascism”, they think Adolf Hitler and bringing him into the discussion is almost always counterproductive.

-There is also no clearcut definition of what fascism is, making it harder to decide if Trump qualifies.
+There is also no clearcut definition of fascism, making it harder to decide if Trump qualifies.
 Mussolini’s movement in Italy had a lot in common with Nationalism Socialism in Germany, but there were differences.
-Francisco Franco is often considered a fascist, but the Spanish dictator wasn’t in the same league as Hitler or even Mussolini.
+Francisco Franco is considered a fascist, but the Spanish dictator wasn’t in the same league as Hitler or even Mussolini.

-Thirdly, as David Graham has argued in The Atlantic, lefties have “cried wolf” in the past and accused Republicans (from Barry Goldwater to George W. Bush) of being crypto-fascists when they clearly weren’t.
+Thirdly, as David Graham has argued in The Atlantic, lefties have “cried wolf” in the past and accused Republicans, from Barry Goldwater to George W. Bush, of being crypto-fascists when they weren’t.

 So let’s examine some of the parallels.